omer-kose/Static-Dynamic-Cubemaps-and-Reflections/README.md

-# CENG469 HW2
+# Static-Dynamic-Cubemaps-and-Reflections

-This homework is about static and dynamic cubemaps.
+This project is about static, dynamic cubemaps and reflections.

 The blog post can be found here: https://omerkoseceng469.blogspot.com/2023/05/gta-vi-greetings-and-welcome-to-my-blog.html